 The Yorkshire Terrier was developed by crossbreeding a variety of small terriers from Scotland and Ireland during the mid-1800s.
 The dog was originally called a Broken Haired Scotch Terrier, then later changed to simply “Yorkshire Terrier.”

-Queen Victoria’s Love for Yorkshire Terriers Spawned a Craze.
+Queen Victoria’s Had A Love for Yorkshire Terriers.

 Queen Victoria was one of the most beloved monarchs in history.
 Known for her modesty and dignity, she was a symbol of Britain’s strength as an empire during her 63-year reign.